Copyright 2010 Voice Alive Nanaimo - Vocal and Singing Lessons

 repertoire.
 Christine brings heart, soul, and joie de vivre to her teaching and

-has thirty years experience in the voice development field in Toronto
+has over thirty years experience in the voice development field in Toronto

 and Nanaimo.
 She is a BC Registered Music Teacher, a member of NATS

 (National Association of Teachers of Singing), and an ardent Argentine Tango

 A graduate of Brandon University (Psychology & English), McGill University

 in Music, and the Nordwestdeutsche Musikakademie, Germany in Voice

 Performance, Christine also holds a B. Ed. from the University of Toronto.

 As a performer, she has sung opera and recitals in Germany, and worked with